Decentralized-Pictures/T4L3NT/contributing.md

 you can find more information on the governance and voting process.

 ## Conclusion
-Hacking on Tezos is awesome and everyone is welcome.
+Hacking on T4L3NTis awesome and everyone is welcome.
 If you discover inconsistencies in this document please fix them to make it easier for the next person.
 Furthermore, please don't hesitate to ask questions, we don't bite.